 This Lentil Vegetable Loaf by Camille David is pure comfort food!
-A blend of aromatics, spices, lentils, vegetables, and nuts, the ingredients are extremely simple and yet the result striking, little seasoning, and extremely rich flavors.
+A blend of aromatics, spices, lentils, vegetables, and nuts, the ingredients are extremely simple, and yet the result is striking.
 This is perfect for all occasions, from weeknight dinners to potlucks.

 Need an entrée that will please all palates?
 This Thanksgiving Vegetable Loaf With Cranberry Glaze by Jasmine Briones is it.
 The combination of the quinoa, oats, mushrooms, and nuts provide this dish with the perfect “meatloaf” texture — and it’s speckled with cranberries, so it’s perfect for the season.
 Finish it off with your choice of our cranberry glaze recipe or a traditional meatloaf glaze.

 This gluten-free Cranberry Lentil Loaf With Maple Glaze by Lindsay Cotter is one to be thankful for and it’s super easy to make.
 Black lentils create a meaty, hearty base speckled with chia seeds, vegetables, and bright red cranberries that provide a burst of flavor.
 It’s finished off with a sweet maple-mustard glaze that’s like icing on the cake … err, loaf.